iuni-cadre/BetaDemo/_episodes/03-visualization.md

 questions:
 - "How can you build networks from query results and visualize them"
 objectives:
-- "Demonstrate word cloud visualizations."
+- "Demonstrate DOI featured packages and how the Market will integrate"
 - "Demonstrate network visualizations."
 - "Explain how you can reproduce the result using public tools, with your own data"
-- "Demonstrate advanced intreactive visualizations"
 keypoints:
 - Visualize prepared data query data in notebook
-- Visualize your query data without coding
+- Visualize your query data without coding by using featured packages
 - Refine your query for better visualizations
 ---